How to Prevent Identity Theft When You Travel and Help if It Happens

 A VPN, or virtual private network, is a secure way for you to access the internet from anywhere.
 Many businesses have VPNs set up for their business travelers; if you’re traveling for pleasure and don’t have access to a business VPN, consider an app-based VPN like IVPNSaferVPN or Nord VPN.

-If your wallet is typical, it’s jammed with multiple credit cards, a library card, a couple of discount cards, some nearly expired gift cards, insurance cards, and an obedience-school graduation photo of your neighbor’s dog.
+If your wallet is like most people’s, it’s jammed with multiple credit cards, a library card, a couple of discount cards, some nearly expired gift cards, insurance cards, and an obedience-school graduation photo of your neighbor’s dog.
 Reduce the contents of your wallet to what you actually need for your trip.
 Your pocket will thank you, too.

 Also read: REAL ID and Flying - What You Need to Know